-When you or someone else plug equipment into a USB connection, your computer has a USB host controller that it connects with.
+When you or someone else plug equipment into a USB connection, your computer has a USB host controller that it joins to.
 This connection runs similar to an internet connection in that it contains packets and other components.
 Upon accepting the connection, the host then presents the USB device to the operating system, and this could represent the biggest risk to your computer’s data.
 If the USB device possesses malicious packets, these can transfer onto your device; once successful transfer happens, these files can corrupt your entire system.
 Even worse, they can deploy a Rubber Ducky attack, which creates malicious code by mimicking the keyboard.

-- Refrain from leaving your device unattended, especially in public areas.
+- Refrain from leaving your device unattended (especially in public areas) should also be remembered.
 And, if for some reason you have to, lock the screen before leaving.
 Doing so can shield your device from executing malicious files.

 - Apply best practices when setting passwords — select long passwords which include letters, numbers and special characters, and bother to change them frequently.
 If needed, consider using tools, such as enterprise password management or Identity and Access Management (IAM), as an additional measure.